-I had the amazing experience to base myself out of Playa Del Carmen this past summer.
-It was an excellent opportunity to live abroad and get away from Texas.
-This Ultimate Tulum Itinerary 5 Days is going to cover the best night life in Tulum, where to stay in Tulum, what to eat in Tulum, and much more.
+In summer 2021, I had the best time basing myself out of Playa del Carmen, Mexico.
+It was an excellent opportunity to live abroad again and get away from Texas.
+This Ultimate 5-Day Tulum Itinerary will cover the best nightlife in Tulum, where to stay in Tulum, and what to eat in Tulum.

 There’s a good reason Tulum is a popular tourist destination.
 It’s a place to meet other young travelers, show off your fashion, and have that tropical beach oasis getaway without the crazy prices.
 This is one of the main reasons I love traveling to Mexico.
 You can have affordable luxury.